 The daughter of Billy and Kathy Lozowski, Jeannie was born on March 13, 1998, in Amityville, New York.
 Jeannie plans to complete a major in biochemistry with minors in chemistry and psychology while at Nebraska.
-She is a three-time Nebraska Scholar-Athlete Honor Roll selection.
-She was a member of the Tom Osborne Citizenship Team in 2017.
+She was a Big Ten Distinguished Scholar and an Academic All-Big Ten choice in 2018.
+She is a four-time Nebraska Scholar-Athlete Honor Roll selection.
+She was a member of the Tom Osborne Citizenship Team in 2017 and 2018.
 During her summers, Jeannie trains for tennis competition and spends time playing the piano, cooking and singing.

 Why Lozowski Chose Nebraska

 “I chose Nebraska because of the amazing coaches, traditions and the opportunities it provides for student-athletes.
 Lincoln is also an amazing city.”